bketelsen/storyblog/content/blog/win-the-dev-box/index.md

 ![Rename PC](/images/wsl/renamepc.jpg)

 * Move to Windows Insider to get beta builds.
+Update:
+-- This is no longer necessary, WSL2 is enabled in current and previous releases of Windows now --

 Open the Start Menu, then choose Settings, then Update & Security